-- A. All Member vacancies will be emailed to all Members and posted on the Perrysburg web page at the beginning of the posting period.
-Time between posting and consideration for the position shall be at least five (5) working days or, between the last contract day of one school year and the first contract year day of the next school year, seven (7) calendar days. - B. If there is a vacancy in a specific building, the principal will notify the staff via the building conference email.
+A. All Member vacancies will be emailed to all Members and posted on the Perrysburg web page at the beginning of the posting period.
+When posting externally, no specific grade or class will be listed until internal assignments or transfers have occurred.
+Time between posting and consideration for the position shall be at least five (5) working days or, between the last contract day of one school year and the first contract year day of the next school year, seven (7) calendar days.

+- B. If there is a vacancy in a specific building, the principal will notify the staff via the building conference email.
 Interested staff members will have three (3) days notification to provide written interest of a reassignment to that building principal.
-An electronic notification shall be sent to that Member from Human Resources as acknowledgement of receipt. - C. Any Member interested in moving to a new position in a different building must initiate the transfer request in writing through the internal application process to the Director of Human Resources and the building principal.
-An electronic notification shall be sent to that Member as acknowledgement of receipt - D. Requests for reassignments or transfers will be considered before any vacancy is filled by a new employee.
+These three (3) days run concurrently with the five (5) working days described in Paragraph (A).
+An electronic notification shall be sent to that Member from Human Resources as acknowledgement of receipt. - C. Any Member interested in moving to a new position in a different building must initiate the transfer request in writing through the internal application process to the Executive Director of Human Resources and the building principal.
+An electronic notification shall be sent to that Member as acknowledgement of receipt. - D. Requests for reassignments or transfers will be considered before any vacancy is filled by a new employee.
 The Board agrees to give due consideration to the professional background and attainments of all applicants for job openings.
-All current Members applying for a posted position shall be afforded an opportunity for an interview. - E. The Board agrees to meet upon the request of the PEA President in March of each year with the PEA Leadership to review staffing needs for the following school year.

-- F. The procedure outlined above will not restrict the Board from going outside the system in an effort to find the best-qualified candidate available. - G. No vacancy will be filled except in compliance with the above procedure. - H. Notice of transfer from one building to another or reassignment within the same building will be given to Members whenever possible prior to June 1 preceding the school year in which the transfer is to take place. - I. In case of an involuntary reassignment, the following procedure will apply: - 1.
+All current Members applying for a posted position shall be afforded an opportunity for an interview. - E. The Board agrees to meet upon the request of the PEA President in March of each year with the PEA Leadership to review staffing needs for the following school year. - F. The procedure outlined above will not restrict the Board from going outside the system in an effort to find the best-qualified candidate available. - G. No vacancy will be filled except in compliance with the above procedure. - H. Notice of transfer from one building to another or reassignment within the same building will be given to Members whenever possible prior to June 1 preceding the school year in which the transfer is to take place. - I. In case of an involuntary reassignment, the following procedure will apply: - 1.
 Should a Member be subject to involuntary reassignment, a conference will be held with the Member and the reassigning administrator; a PEA representative may attend.
 The reason for the reassignment will be explained to the Member. - 2.
 An involuntary transfer may not be for arbitrary, capricious, or unreasonable reasons or in retaliation for the Member's exercise of protected rights. - 3.
 Procedures for transfer (Section J of this Article) shall apply to involuntary transfers. - J. A Member who applies for but does not receive a new position (different grade level or building) will be offered a chance to meet with the Superintendent to receive the reasons for the denial of the Member's request for a new assignment.
 A PEA representative may attend, as may another administrator at the invitation of the Superintendent.
 Such denial may not be for arbitrary, capricious, or unreasonable reasons or in retaliation for the Member's exercise of protected rights.